 Our Special Education Programs and Services

-Special Education programs and services are available for students who require special assistance to achieve success with the curriculum.
-We develop these programs based on the individual needs of students.
+Special Education programs and services are available for students who require specialized programming or assistance to access the curriculum.
+We develop these programs based on the individual strengths and needs of students.
 We will continually assess and adjust these programs as the need arises.

-Our Board has a philosophy of inclusion that is central to the delivery of our Special Education programs and services – we strive to nurture a sense of belonging for all of our students.
+In Simcoe Muskoka Catholic DSB, our philosophy of inclusion is central to the delivery of our Special Education programs and services.

-The Guiding Principles of our Special Education Program:
+The Guiding Principles of our Special Education as Outlined in Our Faith ~ Our Future Strategic Plan:

 - Each student is a unique gift from God with the right to an education in a caring and sharing Catholic learning environment.
 Each student is a valued and respected member of the school community